Springtime in the capital: out of hibernation

-Even the most beautiful winter has to leave us sooner or later and this is not always a happy situation.
-With the thaw often comes the last winter gloom, but there is one certainty which should provide comfort; spring is coming - and with it high spirits and good humour.
+As the icy cold slowly starts to melt away, every year even the most beautiful winter has to leave us sooner or later.
+With the thaw often comes the last winter gloom, but there is one certainty which should provide comfort: spring is coming - and with it high spirits and good humour.
 When the trees lining the streets and flooding the parks exchange their late winter grey with green leaves and colourful flowers, the birds begin chirping and the flowers bloom, how can you fail to stroll through the streets with a smile on your lips?
 We show you how to make the most of this very special time in Berlin.

 Liven up the year